hfp/libxstream/README.md

 Interface
 =========
 The library's [C API](include/libxstream.h) completely seals the implementation and only forward declares some types.
-Beside of some minor syntactical sugar, the C++ API allows to make use of the [stream](include/libxstream_stream.hpp) and [event](inlcude/libxstream_event.hpp) types directly.
-The C++ API is currently required for own code to be enqueued into a stream.
+Beside of some minor syntactical sugar, the C++ API allows to make use of the [stream](include/libxstream_stream.hpp) and [event](include/libxstream_event.hpp) types directly.
+The C++ API is currently required for own code to be queued into a stream.
 However, a future release will allow to only rely on a function pointer and a plain C interface.
 A future release may also provide a native FORTRAN interface.

 **Data Types**